JeffreyCA/spleeter-web/README.md

 If not using Docker, set the above values as environment variables.

 ## Deploying
-**Spleeter Web** can be deployed on VMs such as Azure VMs, AWS EC2, DigitalOcean, etc. Deploying to cloud container services like ECS is not yet supported out of the box.
+**Spleeter Web** can be deployed on a VPS or a cloud server such as Azure VMs, AWS EC2, DigitalOcean, etc. Deploying to cloud container services like ECS is not yet supported out of the box.

 1. Clone this git repo
     ```sh